 Once grant awards are announced, future grant applications will not be accepted from previous grant recipients.

 Grant Application Period

-2019 grant applications will be accepted through December 31, 2018.
+Grant applications will be accepted through October 31, 2022.
 Complete applications submitted after this period will not be considered.

 Students and CCI registrants must meet the following eligibility requirements:

-- Students must be enrolled in a cardiovascular specialty educational program as of March 1, 2019 and during the duration of the educational conference.
+- Students must be enrolled in a cardiovascular specialty educational program as of March 1, 2023 and during the duration of the educational event.

-- CCI registrants must be active and in good standing at the time of application and at the time of the educational conference (active CCI board members and retired registrants are not eligible).
+- CCI registrants must be active and in good standing at the time of application and at the time of the educational event (active CCI board members and retired registrants are not eligible).

 - Each grant applicant must complete the CCI Aaron S. White Educational Grant application and submit required grant documentation before the application deadline.
 Incomplete applications will not be considered.